jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 3. Define the Network
 ----------------------------------------

 The spiking neurons available in snnTorch are designed to be treated as activation units.
-The only difference is that these spiking neuron activations depend not only on their inputs, but also on their previous state (e.g., :math:`I[t-1]` and :math:`U[t-1]` for Stein's neuron).
+The only difference is that these spiking neuron activations depend not only on their inputs, but also on their previous state (e.g., :math:`I[t-1]` and :math:`U[t-1]` for the Synaptic neuron).
 This can be implemented in a for-loop with ease.

-If you have a basic understanding of PyTorch, the following code block should look familiar. :code:`nn.Linear` initializes the linear transformation layer, and instead of applying a sigmoid, ReLU or some other nonlinear activation, a spiking neuron is applied instead by calling :code:`snn.Stein`:
+If you have a basic understanding of PyTorch, the following code block should look familiar. :code:`nn.Linear` initializes the linear transformation layer, and instead of applying a sigmoid, ReLU or some other nonlinear activation, a spiking neuron is applied instead by calling :code:`snn.Synaptic`:

 ::